Rajpratik71/linux-manPages/gst-play-1.0.md

                Print version and exit

        --audiosink=SOMESINK
-               Use the SOMESINK element as  audio  sink  instead  of  autoau‐ diosink
+               Use the SOMESINK element as audio sink instead of autoaudiosink

        --videosink=SOMESINK
                Use the SOMESINK element as video sink instead of autovideosink

        --volume=VOLUME
                Set initial playback volume to VOLUME, where 0.0=silent and 1.0=unchanged

        --shuffle
                Shuffle playlist (play files in random order)

        --no-interactive
                Disable control through keyboard interaction in terminal (see below)

        --gapless
                Enable gapless playback